 An incorrectly sized sling increases the risk of injury.
 It is essential this is only undertaken with adequate training and experience.

 Another safety-critical consideration is the maximum capacity of not only the sling but also the hoist and any combined accessory.
 The lowest common denominator dictates the maximum safe working load of the equipment package.
 This means if a lift or hoist is rated at 227kg and the sling is 200kg, then 200kg is the maximum permissible safe load of the system.

 The shape and style of the sling are equally important when it comes to the suitability and performance of the sling.
 The client’s muscle tone, skin integrity, and how the sling is going to be used must be carefully assessed.
-You should consider whether the sling is going to be used for toileting, bathing, general transfers, the attachment type and its compatibility with the hoist.
+You should consider whether the sling is going to be used for toileting, bathing and general transfers.
+As well as, the attachment type and its compatibility with the hoist.

 Some clients may require more support than others and in certain areas.
 Those with reduced head control may require head support; amputees or those with behavioural problems may require a specific style of the sling to help mitigate certain risks.